clue1ess/xv6/explanation_xv6.md

 8. change proc->pgdir to point to new pgdir allocated above.
 9. change proc->esp to sp in 6.2.1
 10. change proc->entry to elf.entry
-11. proc->sz = sz which is obtained while loading th eprogram in 4. //need to change this for null pointer i think. sz - PGSIZE
+11. proc->sz = sz which is obtained while loading th eprogram in 4.
 12. switch to the process using switchuvm.
 13. free the old pgdir and its allocated pages using freevm.